mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_intermediate/index.md

 Then scroll down to the `Tipo Menu` section and add an item to the `Department`'s menu.
 As mentioned, when you add a Tipo to a Perspective's menu, that Tipo becomes part of that Perspective and the Perspective's Id is stored against the Tipo.

 ![Tipo menu](/images/creating_an_application_intermediate/image_001.png)

-TODO: What does that mean?
-Is a field added to the Tipo to store the Perspective's `tipo_id`?
-Where is this id stored?

-TODO: Staff Tipo was also added to Home menu.
-Is it also part of that perspective?
-Can a Tipo be part of more than one Perspective?

-Before heading back to the Home page to add Department records, let's remove the `Staff` and `Master Data` Tipos from the Home menu.
-Open `Menu Definiions` and remove these two Tipos.

-TODO: Why did we select Home Menu when creating the two Tipos?

 Your Home menu should now look as shown: